WISCONSIN BOATING ACCIDENTS AND WATER SAFETY

 If your boat capsizes, the below steps may help prevent serious injury:

 - Stay with the boat.
 Try to re-board in order to pull as much of your body out of the water as possible, especially during colder weather or evening hours.

-- If you boat floats away it is important to stay calm and wait for help.
-If you don’t have access to a PFD look for another buoyant object you can use.
+- If your boat floats away, it is important to stay calm and wait for help.
+If you don’t have access to a PFD, look for another buoyant object you can use.
 If the water is cold, float rather than tread.